bhattacharyaananya/Journal/README.md

   Open an issue to report bugs, broken links, or suggest new topics and improvements.

 - **Pull Requests**
-  - Clearly describe the purpose of your change.
+  - Clearly describe the purpose and scope of your changes.
   - Follow existing writing style, formatting, and directory conventions.
-  - Do not include proprietary, confidential, or sensitive data in posts, code, or artifacts.
+  - Avoid including proprietary, confidential, or sensitive data in posts, code, or artifacts.

 ---